Why should I choose Grant Thornton over other career options? What is unique about the firm? How is it different from other public accounting firms?

 Does Grant Thornton provide support to other designations?

-We strive to provide equivalent support to all students pursing CA, CMA and CGA designations.
+We strive to provide equivalent support to all students pursing CPA, CBV and in-depth tax designations.

 What are the firm-wide pass rates?
 How do Grant Thornton hires fare on the UFE?

 Our UFE writers consistently put on a strong performance, typically achieving a national pass rate beyond the CICA national pass rate.
 In addition to numerous medal winners and writers who made CICA Honour Roll, we are able to boast of three national gold medallists in the last several years.

 How will my performance be evaluated at Grant Thornton?
 When can I expect to become a senior accountant?

 Your performance will be continuously reviewed and evaluated by those responsible for supervising and managing your work assignments.
 Much of this feedback is ongoing and will be given informally on the job.
 Job specific performance feedback forms are also prepared periodically and will be discussed with you during feedback interviews.

 You will be assigned a coach and will receive feedback on your performance throughout the year.
 We also encourage you to seek out feedback on an ongoing basis.

 In addition, you will receive an annual performance review in June that provides you with an opportunity to discuss your career progress over the past year and set out goals for career development.
 Your annual performance review form is discussed with you during an appraisal interview.
 Your performance will be evaluated based on a set of competency performance expectations for your position.